How to Hide Formulas in Excel?

 Things to Remember

-- We can open the Go to special dialogue box by pressing F5 shortcut.
+- We can open the “Go to Special” dialog box by pressing the “F5” shortcut.

-- Ctrl + 1 is the shortcut key to open the formatting options.
+- We must use the “Ctrl + 1” as the shortcut key to open the formatting options.

 - Only the password known person can edit the formulas.